HUGH JONES

 Group Membership: Former President and C.E.O. of Roxxon Energy Corporation, former President of Republic Oil and Natural Gas

-Viper's Serpent Squad (Cobra, Eel, Princess Python, Viper).
+Serpent Squad (Cobra, Eel, Princess Python, Viper)

 Known Relatives: J.T.
-Jones (father), wife (name unrevealed).
+Jones (father), wife (name unrevealed)

 Aliases: HJ

-Base of Operations: One Roxxon Plaza, NYC; Brand Corporation, Jamaica, Queens, NYC.
+Base of Operations: One Roxxon Plaza, NYC; Brand Corporation, Jamaica, Queens, NYC

 First Appearance: Captain America I#180 (December, 1974)

-Powers/Abilities: Hugh Jones is a normal human being.
-He is an experienced oil executive, and while President of Roxxon had full access to the capabilities of the company.
-When wearing the Serpent Crown, he had access to all the powers the crown offered him.
-Though he is currently institutionalized and has not worn the Crown in years, it is possible he still possesses a mental link to the crown.
+When wearing the Serpent Crown, he had access to all the powers the Crown offered him.
+Although he is currently institutionalized and has not worn the Crown in years, it is possible he still possesses a mental link to it.

 History: